Meet Chef Raquel

 Shortly thereafter, Chef Raquel began to freelance at high-end catering companies in New York City when her first teaching opportunity came at Rustico Cooking.
-Following that path, Chef Raquel served as chef-instructor to families at several popular NYC recreational centers and remains engaged in projects that encourage healthy eating habits for children.
+Following that path, Chef Raquel served as chef-instructor at several NYC recreational centers and remains engaged in projects that encourage healthy eating habits for children.

-In efforts to give back to the community, Chef Raquel created a 12-week culinary training boot camp geared to low-income individuals wishing to become food professionals or entrepreneurs.
-Chef Raquel has voluntarily provided this education to aspiring entrepreneurs in order to help them achieve their culinary goals and support local job creation.
+In efforts to give back to the community, Chef Raquel created a free to students, 12-week culinary training boot camp geared to low-income individuals wishing to become food professionals or entrepreneurs.
+Chef Raquel has provided this education to aspiring entrepreneurs in order to help them achieve their culinary goals and support local job creation.
 She is continuing to provide similar training and mentorship opportunities to budding entrepreneurs and has had the privilege to witness the success of her students as they launch their own businesses and take on food ventures.